Kamraanmulani/ragforge/README.md

 ## 🌟 Acknowledgments

-ragify is built on the shoulders of giants:
+ragforge is built on the shoulders of giants:

 - **Technologies**:
   - [OpenAI API](https://openai.com) - LLM provider